- How do I setup all my workstations to use the same settings?

 Purchasing & Subscription

 It is possible that your serial code email could be blocked by your spam filter.
-You can view your serial codes by logging into www.xrev.com.au with your account details where they are stored in the members area for your convenience.
+We plan to add functionality to view your serial codes by logging into www.xrev.com.au with your account details where they are stored in the members area for your convenience.
+Otherwise contact our support and we'll resend your serial number.

 Log into the members area of www.xrev.com.au to purchase a subscription renewal for your existing licenses.
 Please ensure you do this prior to subscription expiry.
 If your subscription expires and you later decide you wish to renew please contact us immediately, otherwise to upgrade you may need to repurchase the software.